 My EQ Bank review is positive and covers all you need to know about the bank including why I believe the bank is safe and legit.

 EQ Bank is a trademark of Equitable Bank, a federally regulated Schedule I bank with over 900 employees and $35 billion in assets under management.
 Equitable Bank was founded in 1970.

 As an online-only bank, EQ Bank has no brick-and-mortar locations, resulting in lower operating costs.
 These savings are what translate into the high-interest rates and no-monthly-fee accounts they are able to offer their customers.

-EQ Bank offers 2 main accounts that give customers a chance to earn better-than-average interest rates on their cash deposits.
-They are:
+EQ Bank offers 5 accounts (registered and non-registered) that customers can use to earn better-than-average interest rates on their cash deposits.